allanbell3d/tasmota_gui/README.md

      `python -m apps.mobile`
    - Ensure both entry points can import `tasmota.core`, render the tabbed UI, and complete a mock OTA planning session without raising exceptions.
+4. **macOS packaging placeholder**
+   - Confirm the `platform/mac/` directory is present to host forthcoming packaging scripts.
+(No build steps yet.)

 ---

 ## Release Timeline
+- **2025-09-30 – v0.1.9**: Reserved macOS packaging workspace, refreshed the
+  release documentation, and aligned all metadata with the new version number.
 - **2025-09-29 – v0.1.8**: Introduced the mobile Kivy interface, OTA planner,
   command library parity, shared core package, repository reorganisation, Android packaging guidance, an animated splash overlay that waits for the UI